 For property owners, you will be matched up with a property management company, and pay fees per booking.
 Find out more and sign up at this link.

-Well, that about wraps up our guide to some great AirBnB alternatives.
+Well, that about wraps up our guide to some of the best AirBnB alternatives.

 As I’ve mentioned, we are still big fans of AirBnb and use it regularly – in fact, Jess has a whole post on AirBnB on her site, which you should definitely check out.
 She also has a list of even more sites like AirBnB if the above weren’t enough!